ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_integration_running.rst

 See the :ref:`list of supported container images <test_container_images>`.

-In some cases, for example, for platform independent tests, the ``default`` test image is required.
+In some cases, for example, for platform-independent tests, the ``default`` test image is required.
 Use the ``--docker default`` or just ``--docker`` option without specifying a distribution in this case.

 .. note::